Moyo.Exchange

 02 | Discovery & Strategic Synthesis

 The research phase was a methodical exercise in data synthesis.
 My goal was to move beyond surface-level observations and uncover the root causes of user friction in the remittance market.
-To ensure no insight was lost and that the process was both collaborative and auditable, I utilized a professional UX tech stack.
+To ensure no insight was lost and that the process was both collaborative and auditable, I utilised a professional UX tech stack.

 The Tools of Discovery